BLUF:

 # Endorsement Process

 - Passed in May 2025.
-Fully certified on late June 2025.
+Fully certified in late June 2025.

 - I went through the self-endorsement route without a referral from a current member.

 - It took about a month from submission of my employment and educations docs to become a fully fledged CISSP member.
-This included one reach from ISC2 via email for additional docs with clarifying questions.
+This included one reach out from ISC2 via email for additional docs with clarifying questions.